 Great Conservatories Of The 19th Century & The Architecture Behind Them

-By Alan Stein, owner of Tanglewood Conservatories
+Lecture by Alan Stein, owner of Tanglewood Conservatories.

 Space is limited. $20/ticket.

 This lecture will explore the rich history of great conservatories and the architectural significance of their use of glass, innovative in the 19th Century.
 Revisit spaces that are gone but not forgotten, lost to the ravages of time and budget cuts, some in Baltimore City Parks.
 Learn about enduring gems worldwide, which have influenced the design of conservatories from the 19th Century through today.

 A limited number of tickets will be available at the door for $20 /person.
 Make sure you arrive at 5:30 to purchase tickets at the door and to enjoy the pre-lecture refreshments provided by Tanglewood Conservatories.
 All proceeds benefit the Rawlings Conservatory.

 Paypal ticket sales are through our partners, The Baltimore Conservatory Association.
 It will show up on your credit card statement as “Baltimore Co.”